compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

-create a parameterized macro with 2 parameters (prefix, flange_name) because maybe once  we want to attach the tool to a different robot with a different flange name or, if we once want to use the end-effector twice in the same urdf we would need to use both with a different prefixes to distinguish them.
+create a parameterized macro with 2 parameters (prefix, flange_name) because maybe once  we want to attach the tool to a different robot with a different flange name or, if we once want to use the end-effector twice in the same urdf we would need to use both with different prefixes to distinguish them.
 Whatever is defined like ``${}`` will later be replaced when generating the urdf.